-Habitat: The preferred habitat for feeding is shallow water, averaging around two to three inches in depth, exposed mudflats, shorelines and grassy marshes are also use, but the soil in which they are probing for food must be soft.
+Habitat: The preferred habitat for feeding is shallow water, averaging around two to three inches in depth.
+Exposed mudflats, shorelines and grassy marshes are also used, but the soil in which they are probing for food must be soft.

 Although the two species of dowitchers are notoriously similar in appearance.
-Their favored microhabitats in winter usually differ, with Short-bills occupying saltwater habitats near the coast, and Long-bills in freshwater habitats often well inland.
-Climate models shows a major shift of suitable winter climate for Short-billed Dowitchers, especially along the Gulf Coast, with only 13 percent of the current range remaining stable.
+Their favored microhabitats in winter usually differ, with Short-bills occupying saltwater habitats near the coast, and Long-bills in freshwater habitats, often well inland.
+Climate models show a major shift of suitable winter climate for Short-billed Dowitchers, especially along the Gulf Coast, with only 13 percent of the current range remaining stable.
 At the same time, the species may expand inland in the Southwest, an area already occupied by wintering Long-billed Dowitchers.
-If wintering Short-bills can adapt to the region, it will be interesting to see how the two species interact.
+If wintering Short-bill Dowitchers can adapt to the region, it will be interesting to see how the two species interact.
+The Long-billed Dowitcher is still common and widespread.
+Over-hunting contributed to declines in the late 1800s and early 1900s, but protection from hunting has resulted in a rebound.
+Range-wide, the number of migrants has increased, and the breeding population has recently expanded into Siberia.
+It is not fully understood whether this is a shift from other nesting areas, or a true expansion.
+Habitat loss and environmental contaminants also threaten the current population of Long-billed Dowitchers.

-The Short-billed Dowitcher has a Conservation Concern Ranking of 14.
+The Short-billed Dowitcher has a Conservation Concern Ranking of 14 and the Long-billed Dowitcher is 13.